-Kincade Fire Quickly Burns 10,000 Acres In Sonoma County
+Wildfires Burn Thousands Of Acres In Northern And Southern California

 "That fire got extremely big really quickly, and was very visible from a significant part of Sonoma County," said Paul Lowenthal, assistant fire marshal in Santa Rosa, as KQED's Raquel Maria Dillon reports.
 "Departments like Santa Rosa were flooded with 911 calls even though the fire was nowhere near the city limits."

-In Los Angeles County, a fire near Agua Dulce has burned 850 acres.
+In Los Angeles County, the Tick Fire near Agua Dulce has burned 5,000 acres, moving quickly and threatening homes.

 Cal Fire issued its highest alert, a Red Flag Warning, for most of northern California and parts of southern California until late Thursday or early Friday, due to high winds and dry conditions.